Tourism statistics at regional level

 - Tourism (tour), see:

-- Capacity of collective tourist accommodation: establishments, bedrooms and bed-places (tour_cap)
+- Capacity of collective tourist accommodation establishments (tour_cap)

 - Nights spent by residents and non-residents (tour_occ_n)

 - Occupancy rates for hotels and similar accomodations (tour_occ_or)

 - Methodology for tourism statistics and tourism satellite accounts (TSA)

 - Tourism statistics in the European statistical system - 2008 data, 2010 edition

 Source data for tables, figures and maps (MS Excel)

 - Council Directive 95/57/EC of 23 November 1995 on the collection of statistical information in the field of tourism

 - Agenda for a sustainable and competitive European tourism (Communication from the European Commission, October 2007)